Gana Misra

 The Over-Disclosure Response

 Faced with this uncertainty, many companies have adopted a "when in doubt, disclose" approach.
 This has led to Form 8-K inflation—companies filing reports for increasingly minor events just to be safe.
-The SEC receives hundreds of thousands of Form 8-K filings annually, and the meaningful information can get lost in the noise.
+According to SEC EDGAR filing statistics, the SEC received over 300,000 Form 8-K filings in fiscal year 2023 (SEC, 2024), and the meaningful information can get lost in the noise.
+Former SEC Commissioner Robert Jackson Jr. observed that "over-disclosure can be just as harmful to investors as under-disclosure when it obscures truly material information."

 This defensive posture creates its own problems.
 Over-disclosure can confuse investors, obscure truly important information, and create legal risks if the disclosed information later proves inaccurate or incomplete.
 You're damned if you don't disclose (Reg FD violation) and potentially damned if you do disclose incorrectly (securities fraud claims).